greencloudcomputing/docs/docs/guide/cli/creating a Function.md

 ### Functions in the Cloud

-Functions are registered in Green Cloud by default.
+Functions are registered in GreenCloud by default.
 For local functions, click [here](#local-functions).

 Once you are logged in, you can create a function by following these steps: